 Understanding Other Board Roles

 Each officer plays a vital role in the operation of the condo corporation, and understanding each key player is essential to the success of the community.
-To learn more about the board secretary, read, “Understanding the Role of the Board Secretary.”
+To learn more about the board secretary, read, “.”